24th Michigan Infantry Regiment: Commanders

 Commissary Sergeant- Gilbert Dickey- killed at Gettysburg as a 2nd Lieutenant, Dickey was a member of Michigan State University first graduating class and among the first names to be enshrined on MSU Alumni Memorial Chapel walls.
 Dickey was one of the very few original members of the regiment that wasn't from Wayne County as he came from Marshall, Michigan.
-His brother Harrison also served with the regiment and served till the end of the war.
+His brother Harrison also joined the regiment at Springfield at the end of the war.